 - Wholewheat breakfast cereal and reduced fat milk.

-- Homemade muffins or buy a low fat muffin mix (check your supermarket).
+- Homemade muffins or buy a low-fat muffin mix – check the sugar content first.

-- Frozen banana (spear peeled banana with icy-pole stick and freeze) or other frozen fruit such as grapes, peeled orange or mandarin segments.
+- Frozen banana (spear halved, peeled banana with an icy-pole stick and freeze) or other frozen fruit such as grapes, peeled orange or mandarin segments.

-- Fruit kebabs (skewer cubes of fruits on to bamboo skewers).
+- Fruit kebabs (skewer cubes of fruits on to bamboo skewers), but limit fruit to two pieces a day.

 - Bowl of pumpkin soup (made with low fat evaporated milk or skim milk instead of cream).